Enforcement and reporting violations

 You can submit complaint by post to the registry.
 Remember to sign the complaint.
 You can also take it to the registry.
 A link to the contact information of Regional State Administrative Agency’s registries is provided at the bottom of this page.

-The complaint must include your name and contact information, as well as information on what the complaint is about and why in your opinion something has been done wrong in the matter.
+The complaint must include your name and contact information, the date, topic and party the complaint applies to, and information on why you feel something has been done wrong in the matter.
 The documents related to the case should be included as attachments to the complaint.

 You can request that your name or personal details are not disclosed to the subject of the complaint or to the media.
 However, this is not always possible.
 If required by Act on the Openness of Government Activities, we would need to disclose your name when so requested by law.
-Also, in order to deal with some complaints, your personal details are necessary.
+Please note that in connection with the hearing, we will send all the documents you have submitted to the subject on the complaint.

 - If you have sent the complaint to the registry by e-mail, the registry will send you a confirmation of receipt.